UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Methods

 \subsection{Deep Coordinate Fusion}

-Nevertheless, a simple concatenation on coordinates and spatial encoding does not provide us a solution.
-In fact, we find no obvious evidence that the quality of the output images can be improved if we directly feed these spatial encoding into our implicit image function simulated by MLP.
-It is also misleading because recent neural rendering articles use vanilla MLP for various tasks, yet few have investigated what network structure is the optimal one.
-In fact, we have found that MLP is rather sub-optimal because it cannot prioritize input parameters based on their importance.
+Nevertheless, a simple concatenation of coordinates and encoding does not provide us a solution.
+We find no obvious evidence that the quality of the output images can be immediately improved if we feed these spatial encodings into the vanilla MLP used in LIIF~\cite{liif}.
+It is also skeptical because recent neural rendering articles heavily rely on MLP structures, but few have investigated an optimal network structure.
+We have found that MLP is somewhat sub-optimal in our SR task because it does not prioritize the network inputs based on their importance.

-As shown in Equation~\ref{eq:imp_func2}, our implicit function's three inputs are feature vectors, coordinates, and spatial encoding.
-Among these inputs, we believe that the 2D coordinates and their encoding are more important than the feature vectors.
-This is an intuitive assumption, and the reason is the following.
-If \mname{} is asked to up-sample an image with some large-scale $k$, the input feature vector from the low-resolution domain does not change when rendering the nearby $k^2$ pixels in the high-resolution domain.
-Therefore, the detail textures in our output must highly depend on the coordinates and the spatial encoding.
-So we need to adjust our network to make these inputs integrated in a much tighter way.
+As shown in Equation~\ref{eq:imp_func2}, the three inputs of our implicit image representation are feature vectors, coordinates, and spatial encoding.
+We believe that the 2D coordinates and their encoding are more important than the feature vectors.
+Such an assumption is based on the fact that the feature vector in LR cannot differentiate HR pixels within the nearby $k^2$ region with an upsampling scale $k$.
+Therefore, all detail textures in the SR images must highly depend on the pixel coordinates and the spatial encoding.
+Therefore, we adjust our network so that these inputs are integrated with our MLP much tighter.
 Figure~\ref{fig:network} shows the overall structure of \mname{}, in which we concatenate the 2D coordinates with the 48D encoding and feed them to all hidden layers.
-Such fusion ensures that all hidden layers have direct access to the target pixel's critical spatial information and can utilize the high-frequency hints inside the spatial encoding off-the-shelf.
+Such fusion ensures that all hidden layers can directly access the output pixels' critical spatial information and utilize the high-frequency hints inside the spatial encoding off-the-shelf.